Reasons to Love Linux

 History of Creation and General Characteristics of the Linux OS

-Linux is an operating system that is based on the well-known Unix system.
-Unix has a history of over 30 years, while Linux goes back to 1991.
-That year, Finnish student Linus Torvalds wrote a small system program that allowed him to manage the processes and RAM of a computer and encouraged all programmers to continue his work.
+Linux is an operating system based on Unix.
+Unix has a history of over 30 years, while Linux dates back to 1991.
+That year, Finnish student Linus Torvalds wrote a small system program that allowed him to manage the processes and RAM of his computer, and invited all programmers to continue his work.

 A few months later, thanks to the efforts of many enthusiasts worldwide, a ready operating system of the Unix family was created.
-Today, Linux stands in a row with the most powerful operating systems and continues to develop and expand its functionality.
-No serious software company can ignore this operating system, and therefore, most software packages have versions for Linux as well.
+Today, Linux ranks with the most powerful operating systems and continues to develop and expand its functionality.
+No serious software company can ignore this operating system, so most software packages have versions for Linux as well.

 Linux runs on almost all hardware platforms and supports more types of processors and software systems than any other operating system.
 Linux works equally well on personal computers and on computer networks.

-The high mobility of the operating system is due both to the inheritance from Unix and thanks to the broad support of many programmers.
-Linux has a full implementation of the TCP/IP network interface, which ensures connection to the Internet and the provision of a full range of services of this worldwide network.
+The high mobility of the operating system comes from its inheritance from Unix and the broad support of many programmers.
+Linux has a full implementation of the TCP/IP network interface, which connects to the Internet and provides the full range of services of this worldwide network.

-Linux is not only a multitasking operating system, but it is also a multi-user system.
-You can work simultaneously on six text consoles and one graphic one, using even one computer.
-It is worth noting two characteristic features of Linux: free and open code.
+Linux is both a multitasking operating system and a multi-user system.
+You can work simultaneously on six text consoles and one graphical console, using one computer.
+Two characteristic features of Linux stand out: free and open code.

 Most of the software for Linux is developed under the GNU project of the FSF (Free Software Foundation), so this operating system can be distributed freely.
 Unlike licenses for commercial products, the GPL (GNU Generic Program License) for Linux protects the copyrights of all developers while simultaneously requiring them to make their programs and source code publicly available.